 - Borderpolar patients reported more episodes of depression, more anger, suicidal ideation, history of suicide attempts, childhood trauma, chronic and persistent unemployment, impaired social functioning, and psychiatric hospitalizations.
 They were more likely to receive disability payments and exhibited significantly more psychosocial risks and negative life realities than the patients with BPD.

-Well, if you didn’t know what borderpolar was coming into this piece, you do now.
-Best part is, if you believe you, or someone close to you, has it, help can be pursued in an educated manner.
+Okay, if you didn’t know what borderpolar was, you do now.
+Best part is, if you believe you, or someone close to you, may have it, help can be pursued in an educated manner.